 This study will provide the first causal evidence on the efficacy and cost-effectiveness of Virtual Enterprises (VE), a year-long course in which students run a virtual firm.
 Individual students assume specific roles, such as CEO, marketing manager, or human resources director.
 Students then work together to develop and implement a strategy for the firm and participate in a virtual economy with other VE firms.
 The curriculum is provided by Virtual Enterprises International (VEI), a nonprofit organization that also provides training for the VE teachers (known as facilitators), provides virtual start-up capital to the firms, and runs the online marketplace in which firms sell their goods or services.
 VE has been adopted by over 430 schools across 18 states, and prior implementation studies indicate that it has the potential to increase student motivation and employability skills.

-The research team will conduct a randomized controlled trial (RCT) that includes districts across three states and approximately 40 high schools that have an oversubscribed VE program.
-Eligible students from two cohorts (school years 2022–23 and 2023–24) will be randomized into the VE program.
-The researchers will use a combination of administrative data, assessments, and surveys during and after the intervention to compare academic and employment outcomes for eligible students who were assigned to the VE program and those who were not.
-Additional data will be collected to measure students’ employability skills and to support the implementation study.
+The research team will rely on propensity score matching and difference-in-differences frameworks in five districts across two states and approximately 35 high schools that offer the VE program.
+The primary samples for the analysis will be two cohorts of senior high school students, who will be surveyed between 2023–24 and 2025–26.
+The researchers will use a combination of administrative data and surveys during and after the intervention to identify comparable students to those enrolled in the VE course and compare academic and career readiness outcomes for eligible students who were assigned to the VE program and those who were not.

 This project is supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305A210198 to RAND Corporation.